 - Combination of multiple subjects in one lesson through valid connections.

-- Process-based learning obtained through inquiry and collaboration.
+- Process-based learning is obtained through inquiry and collaboration.

 A good STEAM lesson walks students through six key phases:

 - Focus: in this stage, a question is selected as the primary focus.

 - Detail: elements are looked for that relate to the focus question.